Demanding climate action

-The severity of climate change must be implemented more into the school curriculum than it is at present because education is the first step towards lasting change and communicating the severity of the issue from childhood would be extremely effective.
+The severity of climate change must be embedded more into the school curriculum than it is at present.
+Education is the first step towards lasting change, and communicating the severity of the issue from childhood would be extremely effective.

 Implement a Scottish Green New Deal

 The fights for climate justice and social justice are intrinsically linked; those who will suffer the most from the climate crisis are those who are already marginalised by our economic system.

 The transition away from fossil fuels must not leave anyone behind.
 Everyone deserves equal opportunities, and so we must provide a just transition.

 We need to make a system that works for everyone.
 A system which, free from the burden of private profit, values our wellbeing above all else.
 We can work towards this with a Green New Deal.